 Start brainstorming with an adjective-noun combo.
 It isn't hard for customers to determine the basic products or services that are sold by businesses like the Ford Motor Company or The Good Food Store.
 Try using a free business name generation tool such as Namobot to get your creative juices flowing.

 Keep It Fairly Short

 A short, easy name is helpful for promotional purposes, as you want customers to be able to remember your business’s name, spell it, and tell other people about it.

 You also want a brand name that will serve you well as a web domain.
 In a research paper written by Karan Girotra and Karl Ulrich, they discovered that shorter domain names yield higher traffic and the use of a numeral in a domain name is associated with an improvement in the website rank of 8.19%.

 Registering and Protecting Your Business Name

 Registering your business is one way of protecting your business name, particularly if your business is incorporated.
-(Sole proprietorships and partnerships are the easiest forms of business ownership to set up, but registering either of these forms of business gives no business name protection.)

 Putting It All Together

 Make sure to vet your business name against all the requirements listed above.
 You and your clientele will be saying and reading it for many years to come.
 Choosing the right business name is worth the extra effort of research, feedback gathering, and personal deliberation.